-If I know their motivation, and likely emotional state, then I know what topics and tone are likely to resonate.
-Can I be cheeky and outspoken and people find it “cute,” or would I find myself swiftly put down if I used the same technique among people who might consider I was insulting their intelligence, or denying my own?
+If I know their motivation – and likely emotional state, then I know what topics and tone are likely to resonate.
+Can I be cheeky and outspoken, and people find it “cute,” or would I find myself swiftly put down if I used the same technique among people who might consider I was insulting their intelligence or denying my own?

 My personal favorite was the hugely wealthy actuary with whom I had already spent a dreary hour before I happily stumbled across the realization that he was a hobby gardener.

 After discussing every possible species of bulb later, I had perked up my evening AND learned things about snowdrops you cannot even imagine.
 The point is to build bridges between the impression you want to create and the listener’s area of interest.
-If you’re lucky, once you’ve got his attention, he will happily switch topics – but don’t rely on it happening unaided.
+If you’re lucky, he will happily switch topics once you’ve got his attention – but don’t rely on it happening unaided.

-Being an effective communicator means bringing any subject to life by using colorful and engaging examples, analogies, case studies, even statistics and anecdotes to engage the listener’s imagination.
+Being an effective communicator means bringing any subject to life by using colorful and engaging examples, analogies, case studies, and even statistics and anecdotes to engage the listener’s imagination.

-If you want to talk corporate entertaining with the gardening actuary, then maybe switch to edible bulbs, graduate to edible flowers, and before you know it, you’ve switched topics.
-From that moment, you could be discussing great food you’ve had at different locations or great holiday parties or successful corporate deals done over dinner.
+If you want to talk corporate entertaining with the gardening actuary, then maybe switch to edible bulbs, graduate to edible flowers, and before you know it, you’ve changed topics.
+From that moment, you could be discussing great food you’ve had at different locations or great holiday parties, or successful corporate deals done over dinner.
 However, if you see his eyes start to glaze, hotfoot it back to the mechanics of an award-winning compost heap.

-Paying close attention to your listener is a compliment that most people understand and appreciate, so remember to frequently stop for breath – and to listen.
+Paying close attention to your listener is a compliment that most people understand and appreciate, so remember to frequently stop for a breath – and to listen.

-If you are feigning interest, rather than building it, most listeners will know.
+If you are feigning interest rather than building it, most listeners will know.

 There’s a fine line between patronizing your listener and genuinely trying to engage with them.
-Don’t forget that each conversation is not only a privileged exchange with another person, but could be the start of a grand adventure.
-You might learn something which changes the entire course of your life, challenges your values or forms the basis of a significant friendship.
+Don’t forget that each conversation is not only a privileged exchange with another person but could be the start of a grand adventure.
+You might learn something which changes the entire course of your life, challenges your values, or forms the basis of a significant friendship.

-Or, you might just pass a more enjoyable five minutes than you would have otherwise, and make a positive impression that you never know when might come in handy.
+Or, you might just pass a more enjoyable five minutes than you would have otherwise and make a positive impression that you never know when might come in handy.